oven-sh/bun/README.md

 If something is unexpected there, you can run `bun run env` to get a list of environment variables.

 The default shell it uses is `bash`, but if that’s not found, it tries `sh` and if still not found, it tries `zsh`.
-This is not configurable right now, but if you care file an issue.
+This is not configurable, but if you care file an issue.

 `bun run` automatically adds any parent `node_modules/.bin` to `$PATH` and if no scripts match, it will load that binary instead.
 That means you can run executables from packages too.